p4lang/behavioral-model/docs/simple_switch.md

     // primitive action during egress processing.
     Start ingress over again, for the packet as constructed by the deparser, with any modifications made to the packet during both ingress and egress processing.
-Preserve the current values of any fields specified in the field list given as an argument to the last recirculate primitive action called.
-Also the instance_type will indicate the packet was recirculated.
+Preserve the final egress values of any fields specified in the field list given as an argument to the last recirculate primitive action called, except assign recirculate_flag a value of 0 always, and instance_type a value of PKT_INSTANCE_TYPE_RECIRC.
 } else {
     Send the packet to the port in egress_port.
 Since egress_port is read only during egress processing, note that its value must have